-To determine your payment at maturity, we will calculate the index return, which is the percentage increase or decrease in the final index level on the determination date from the initial index level.
+To determine your payment at maturity, we will calculate the index return, which is the percentage increase or decrease in the final index level from the initial index level of 109.06.
 At maturity, for each \$1,000 face amount of your notes you will receive an amount in cash equal to:

-- If the index return is positive (the final index level is greater than the initial index level), the sum of (i) \$1,000 plus (ii) the product of \$1,000 times the index return; or - If the index return is zero or negative (the final index level is equal to or less than the initial index level), \$1,000.
+- if the index return is positive (the final index level is greater than the initial index level), the sum of (i) \$1,000 plus (ii) the product of (a) \$1,000 times (b) 3.00 times (c) the index return; or - if the index return is zero or negative (the final index level is equal to or less than the initial index level), \$1,000.

 You should read the additional disclosure herein so that you may better understand the terms and risks of your investment, including, among other things, our credit risk.
-See page S-17.
-The estimated value of your notes at the time the terms of your notes are set on the trade date is equal to approximately \$917 per \$1,000 face amount.
+See page S-13.
+The estimated value of your notes at the time the terms of your notes are set on the trade date is equal to approximately \$926 per \$1,000 face amount.
 For a discussion of the estimated value and the price at which Goldman, Sachs & Co. would initially buy or sell your notes, if it makes a market in the notes, see the following page.